National Center For Youth Law

 COMPASSIONATE EDUCATION SYSTEMS (CES FORMERLY KNOWN AS FOSTERED): THIS PROGRAM OF NATIONAL CENTER FOR YOUTH LAW ("NCYL") IMPROVES THE SOCIAL, EMOTIONAL, RELATIONAL, AND EDUCATIONAL OUTCOMES FOR YOUTH IN FOSTER CARE, THE JUVENILE JUSTICE SYSTEM, AND YOUTH EXPERIENCING HOMELESSNESS.
 THE CES TEAM COLLABORATES WITH STATE AND LOCAL AGENCIES THROUGH DEMONSTRATION SITES TO ENSURE THAT THE VOICES OF YOUNG PEOPLE ARE CENTRAL TO THE DECISION-MAKING PROCESS ON ISSUES THAT IMPACT THEIR LIVES, BUILDING HEALING-CENTERED SCHOOL AND AGENCY CULTURES, AND ENSURING EFFECTIVE COORDINATION AMONGST SCHOOLS, COMMUNITY AND PUBLIC AGENCIES.
 THIS TEAM CURRENTLY OPERATES AS A STATEWIDE PROGRAM IN ARIZONA FOCUSED ON FOSTER YOUTH AND DEMONSTRATION SITES IN FOUR CALIFORNIA COUNTIES.
 SITES IN LOS ANGELES AND CONTRA COSTA COUNTIES FOCUS ON YOUTH IN FOSTER CARE, SANTA CLARA COUNTY FOCUSES ON YOUTH IN THE JUVENILE JUSTICE SYSTEM, AND IN MONTEREY THE FOCUS IS ON YOUTH WHO ARE EXPERIENCING HOMELESSNESS.

-JUVENILE JUSTICE: NCYL'S JUVENILE JUSTICE CAMPAIGNS ARE TRANSFORMING CALIFORNIA'S YOUTH JUSTICE SYSTEM AND ENDING THE USE OF JUVENILE FINES AND FEES IN STATES ACROSS THE COUNTRY.
-THE CALIFORNIA YOUTH JUSTICE INITIATIVE IS A STATEWIDE COLLECTIVE IMPACT CAMPAIGN THAT LEVERAGES COALITION BUILDING, COMMUNICATION STRATEGIES, TRAINING AND TECHNICAL ASSISTANCE, AND THE DIRECT ENGAGEMENT OF YOUTH AND FAMILIES TO CREATE CHANGES BASED IN PRINCIPLES OF HEALTHY YOUTH DEVELOPMENT TO JUVENILE JUSTICE SYSTEM POLICIES AND PRACTICES.
+JUVENILE JUSTICE: NCYL'S YOUTH JUSTICE AND JUSTICE & EQUITY CAMPAIGNS ARE TRANSFORMING THE YOUTH JUSTICE SYSTEM AND WORKING TO END THE USE OF JUVENILE FINES AND FEES IN STATES ACROSS THE COUNTRY.
+IN THESE AREAS, NCYL WORKS ON COLLECTIVE IMPACT CAMPAIGNS THAT LEVERAGE COALITION BUILDING, COMMUNICATION STRATEGIES, TRAINING AND TECHNICAL ASSISTANCE, AND THE DIRECT ENGAGEMENT OF YOUTH AND FAMILIES TO CREATE CHANGES BASED ON PRINCIPLES OF HEALTHY YOUTH DEVELOPMENT TO JUVENILE JUSTICE SYSTEM POLICIES AND PRACTICES.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.